Terry stop: Reasonable suspicion

 The cases following Terry expanded the power of the police.
 While the original case was concerned with armed violence and firsthand observation by officers, Adams v.
-Williams (1972) extended the doctrine to drug possession backed up by the secondhand hearsay of an informant.
+Williams (1972) extended the doctrine to drug possession substantiated by the secondhand hearsay of an informant.
 The Adams v.
-Williams case set a precedent in that police did not need a first person observation but could get information from a confidential informant instead.
-Regarding this case, Justice Marshall stated, "Today's decision invokes the specter of a society in which innocent citizens may be stopped, searched, and arrested at the whim of police officers who have only the slightest suspicion of improper conduct."
+Williams case set a precedent that police are not required to directly observe suspicious behavior if their reasonable suspicion is based upon information provided by a confidential informant.
+Regarding the case, Justice Marshall stated: "Today's decision invokes the specter of a society in which innocent citizens may be stopped, searched, and arrested at the whim of police officers who have only the slightest suspicion of improper conduct."
 United States v.
-Hensley (1985) ruled that police officers may stop and question suspects when they believe they recognize them from "wanted" flyers issued by another police department.
+Hensley (1985) ruled that police officers may stop and question suspects whom they recognize from "wanted" flyers issued by other police departments.
 In Illinois v.
 Wardlow (2000), a person's unprovoked flight from Chicago police officers in "an area known for heavy narcotics trafficking" constituted reasonable suspicion to stop him.

-Usually during a Terry stop, the police ask those they detain to identify themselves.
-Several states require people to provide their names to the police.
+During Terry stops, police usually ask detainees to identify themselves.
+Several states require people to provide their names to the police upon request.
 In Hiibel v.
-Sixth Judicial District Court of Nevada (2004), these stop and identify statutes were deemed constitutional.
-While the specifics of "stop and identify" statutes and ordinances vary, a significant number of states and local jurisdictions have "stop and identify" statutes.
-In New York, Courts have limited the effects of Terry by creating a four level continuum of intrusion each of which requires its own level of suspicion.
-This allows police officers who encounter individuals on the street to approach an individual with as little as an articulable and objective credible reason.
+Sixth Judicial District Court of Nevada (2004), these stop-and-identify statutes were deemed constitutional.
+While the specifics of stop-and-identify statutes and ordinances vary, a significant number of states and local jurisdictions have enacted such laws.
+In New York, courts have limited the effects of Terry by creating a four-level continuum of intrusion, each of which requires its own level of suspicion.
+This allows police officers to detain people if the officers possess an articulable and objectively credible reason.
 In People v.
-DeBour, New York's highest Court permitted the police to stop an individual for crossing the street when the individual observed the police.
+DeBour, New York's highest court permitted the police to stop a person who simply crosses the street upon observing the police.

-Lacking reasonable suspicion, police may stop a person based on a hunch, constituting a "consensual" stop.
+Lacking reasonable suspicion, police may stop a person based on a hunch, constituting a consensual stop.
 United States v.
-Mendenhall found that police are not generally required to advise an individual that they were stopped on a consensual basis and that they may leave at any time.
-A person can typically determine if a stop is consensual by asking, "Am I free to go?".
-If the officer responds in the negative or does not respond, the person is being detained under a Terry stop; otherwise the person may leave.
-Mendenhall also found that a consensual stop can be converted into an unconstitutional Terry stop by circumstances such as "the threatening presence of several officers, the display of a weapon by an officer, some physical touching of the person of the citizen, or the use of language or tone of voice indicating that compliance with the officer's request might be compelled".
-Police who conduct an unconstitutional Terry stop can face administrative discipline and a civil suit.
+Mendenhall found that police are not generally required to advise an individual that the stop is on a consensual basis nor that the person may leave at any time.
+A person can typically determine whether a stop is consensual by asking, "Am I free to go?".
+If the officer responds in the negative or does not respond, the person is being detained under a Terry stop; otherwise, the person may leave.
+Mendenhall also found that a consensual stop can be converted into an unconstitutional Terry stop by circumstances such as "the threatening presence of several officers, the display of a weapon by an officer, some physical touching of the person of the citizen, or the use of language or tone of voice indicating that compliance with the officer's request might be compelled."
+Police who conduct an unconstitutional Terry stop can face administrative discipline and civil suits.